nufuturo-ufcg/clj-smells-catalog/README.md

 ## Single-segment Namespace

 * __Description:__ This structural anti-pattern occurs when a project uses single-segment namespaces (e.g., `digest` or `config` instead of `my-app.digest` or `my-app.config`).
-This practice violates the standard, hierarchical naming convention of the Clojure ecosystem, causing severe issues: it increases the risk of global naming collisions, reduces the clarity of code organization, and frequently leads to tooling errors that rely on predictable, qualified names.
+This practice violates the standard, hierarchical naming convention of the Clojure ecosystem, causing issues: it increases the risk of global naming collisions, reduces the clarity of code organization, and frequently leads to tooling errors that rely on predictable, qualified names.

 * __Example:__
 ```clojure